gavin-peterkin/gavin-peterkin.github.io/about.md

 <img style="float: left;" src="../images/profile.jpg" width="170pt" hspace="17pt">

-I'm a recent graduate of the data science immersive program at [Galvanize](https://www.galvanize.com/seattle/data-science#outcomes) seeking full time data analytics opportunities in Seattle.
+I'm a recent graduate of the data science immersive program at [Galvanize](https://www.galvanize.com/seattle/data-science) with passions for math, science, technology, and blockchain stuff.

+Since graduating, I have joined [VendorHawk](https://www.vendorhawk.com) as a data scientist to assist in building out their Discovery Automation system.

+I have also returned to my prior job as an analyst at [ECONorthwest](http://www.econw.com), an economic consulting firm, to continue working on their efforts in transportation modeling--more specifically, I'm continuing to work on their dynamic Toll Optimization Model (TOM).
-Prior to starting at Galvanize, I was an analyst at [ECONorthwest](http://www.econw.com), an economic consulting firm, where I used tools in Python, SQL, and R to work on a toll optimization model, time series analyses, county-wide housing inventory analyses, economic impact analyses, and many more data-related and software development tasks.
+Prior to starting at Galvanize, I spent over a year at ECO where I worked on time series analyses, county-wide housing inventory analyses, economic impact analyses, and many more data-related and software development tasks.

 I graduated in 2015 with a bachelors in Astronomy from Cornell.

 <br/>
 <br/>